Excitonic bound states in the continuum in van der Waals heterostructure metasurfaces

-While much of the recent research has focused on strong coupling between excitons and optical resonances, leading to the formation of polaritons~\cite{koshelev2018strong,lundt2019optical,lackner2021tunable,schroder2025strong}, the weak coupling regime remains under-explored.
+While much of the recent research has focused on strong coupling between excitons and optical resonances, leading to the formation of polaritons~\cite{koshelev2018strong,lundt2019optical,lackner2021tunable,wu2024exciton,weber2023intrinsic,ding2025strong,schroder2025strong}, the weak coupling regime remains under-explored.
 In this regime, excitons interact with photonic modes without causing strong distortions to both the material and photonic subsystems, enabling precise control over excitonic energy and decay rates.
 This control is particularly valuable for fine-tuning device performance, where subtle adjustments to the radiative lifetime or spectral position can have a considerable impact.
-The changes in the spectral shift and radiative lifetime in this weak-coupling regime are well described by the theory of Lamb shift and Purcell factor, which are widely used in atomic physics to model interactions between a quantum emitter and its electromagnetic environment~\cite{novotny2012principles,bayer2001inhibition}.
-Recently, 2D vdW monolayers integrated with resonant photonic structures, featuring complex local photonic density of states, was shown to achieve higher levels of Purcell enhancement~\cite{lee2017single}.
+The changes in the spectral shift and radiative lifetime in this weak-coupling regime are well described by the theory of Lamb shift and Purcell factor~\cite{novotny2012principles,bayer2001inhibition}.
+Recently, 2D vdW monolayers integrated with resonant photonic structures, featuring complex local photonic density of states, were shown to achieve higher levels of Purcell enhancement~\cite{lee2017single}.

 Although much of the current work has been devoted to enhancing the exciton emission rate, the reverse effect -- the suppression of the exciton spontaneous emission rate -- has received far less attention yet offers considerable promise.
-Exciton emission rate suppression leads to an increase in the exciton radiative lifetime, which is crucial for controlling excitonic dynamics in applications such as optical switches, modulators, and sensors.
-Recent studies have demonstrated the suppression of the exciton spontaneous emission rate in various systems, including metallic mirrors and stratified dielectric slabs~\cite{bayer2001inhibition, fang2019control}.
-However, a comprehensive theoretical framework for this effect remains under-explored, despite its significant practical benefits.
+Increase of the exciton radiative lifetime is crucial for controlling excitonic dynamics in applications such as optical switches~\cite{feng2021all}, modulators~\cite{lynch2025full}, and sensors~\cite{runowski2024supersensitive}.
+Recent studies have demonstrated the suppression of the exciton spontaneous emission rate in systems with metallic mirrors and dielectric slabs~\cite{bayer2001inhibition, fang2019control}, however, a comprehensive theoretical framework for this effect is largely unexplored.